Saief1999/utility-scripts/README.md

 # utility-scripts

 This repository contains a few scripts that I use generally when running my desktop environment.
-Also lists a couple of conventions/packages/tools that I usually use on linux systems
+Also lists a couple of conventions/packages/tools that I usually use on linux systems.

 ## Scripts

 **commands** : A utility to store description on different commands.
-Useful when you forget your commands quite often...
+Useful when you forget your commands quite often ( like l3abdou lellah... ).
 Style heavily inspired from [nvChad](https://nvchad.com/)

 ![Commands](resources/commands.png)